 Thus the real first marathon involved all of these soldiers of Athens, who, despite having just fought a savage battle, must now march as quickly as possible back to their city to prevent the Persians from taking it without a fight while they celebrated elsewhere.
 This marathon became a race between the Athenian army, marching overland, and the Persian army, sailing around the southern tip of Attica.
-Through sheer force of will and, some said, inclement winds cast against the Persians by sympathetic gods, the Athenians won the race, just as they had won the battle before it.
-The soldiers on the Persian ships arriving in the harbor of Athens were dismayed to see the city’s ramparts packed with the same soldiers who had so recently harried them to the sea.
+Through sheer force of will and, some said, inclement winds cast against the Persians by sympathetic gods, the Athenians won the race, just as they had won the battle that preceded it.
+The soldiers on the Persian ships arriving in the harbor of Athens were dismayed to see the city’s ramparts packed with the same enemy warriors who had so recently chased them to the sea.

-There was a tense standoff for several hours, but then the Persians sailed away; they had no stomach left for battle against these warriors who could defy all the principles of war and still win, who could seemingly fly like eagles from one battlefield to another.
-They went meekly home, stopping only to fetch the comrades they had left on Euboea along the way.
-The first-ever concerted invasion of Greece by a foreign power had been turned away by Miltiades’s Odyssean audacity and unpredictability, combined with the furious Achillian bravery of his soldiers.
+There was a tense standoff for several hours, but then the Persians sailed away again; they had no stomach left for battle against these men who could defy all the principles of war and still win, who could seemingly fly like eagles from one battlefield to another.
+So, the Persians went meekly home, stopping only to fetch the comrades they had left on Euboea along the way.
+The first-ever concerted invasion of Greece by a foreign power had been turned away by Miltiades’s Odyssian audacity and unpredictability, combined with the furious Achillian bravery of his soldiers.
 For a long time afterward, no title in the land would be greeted with more respect than that of Veteran of Marathon.

-Some days later, 2000 Spartan soldiers arrived in Athens, representing the underwhelming response to the Council of Archontes desperate plea for help.
+Some days later, 2000 Spartan soldiers arrived in Athens, the underwhelming response to the Council of Archontes’ desperate plea for help.
 The Athenians were as shocked by their tardiness as they were by their small numbers; was this truly the best that the foremost military power in Greece could do?
-As for the Spartans, they could only congratulate the Athenians on their stupendous victory against all the odds and march home again.
+As for the Spartans, they could only congratulate the Athenians on their stupendous victory and march home again.
 The military savior of Greece had been Athens rather than Sparta.
 Who would have imagined it?

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)